-Personnel and Student Employees:

-Your supervisor must complete a WCB E1 form within five (5) days of being made aware of the injury - this is dictated by Workers' Compensation Board regulation and to ensure timely claims for injured workers.
+Personnel and Student Employees: your supervisor must complete a WCB E1 form within five (5) days of being made aware of the injury - this is dictated by Workers' Compensation Board regulation and to ensure timely claims for injured workers.

-Faculty and Students:

-Are exempt from the WCB legislation, therefore, workplace injuries involving faculty and students do not require reporting to the WCB.
-Students are covered by CURIE, while faculty have workplace injury coverage in their collective agreement.
-However faculty must still report through Safety Resources' online incident reporting system.
+Faculty and Students: are exempt from the WCB legislation.
+Therefore, workplace injuries involving faculty and students do not require reporting to the WCB.
+Reporting through Safety Resources online incident reporting system is still required.